-Data that arise from smooth compact manifolds have been well-studied.
-However, the study of more complex spaces that are not necessarily manifolds via data samples seems much more difficult.
-When samples arise not from manifolds but from mixtures of manifolds with possible singularities, we are dealing with the notion of stratification learning.
-Roughly speaking, a stratified space is a space that can be decomposed in to manifold pieces (referred to as strata) that are glued together in a nice way.
-The study of stratified spaces is a classic topic in pure mathematics [16, 24].
-Statistical approaches rely on inferences of mixture models, local dimension estimation and subspace clustering [17, 18, 23].
-In geometric and topological data analysis, progress has been made recently in the study of stratified spaces in the discrete and noisy settings [6, 8, 22, 4, 20, 9], which draw inspirations from computational topology [13], intersection homology [5, 7, 15], graph theory and sheaf theory.
+speaking, a stratified space is a space that can be decomposed into manifold pieces (referred to as strata) that are glued together in a nice way.
+The study of stratified spaces is a classic topic in pure mathematics [4,5].
+Statistical approaches rely on inferences of mixture models, local dimension estimation and subspace clustering [6-8].
+In geometric and topological data analysis, progress has been made recently in the study of stratified spaces in the discrete and noisy settings [9-14], which draw inspirations from computational topology [15], intersection homology [16-18], graph theory and sheaf theory.

 Among stratified spaces, manifolds with boundary is one of the simplest forms.
-A manifold with boundary is a stratified space: one stratum is its boundary, and the other stratum is the complement.
+A manifold with boundary is a stratified space: one stratum is its boundary, and the other stratum is the complement of such a boundary.

 In this paper, we study the topology of offsets of data points on compact differentiable manifolds with boundary.
 We give a probabilistic notion of sampling conditions for manifolds with boundary that could not be handled by existing theories.
-In particular, we show that, with some care, a similar statement as [21, Theorem 3.1] holds for manifolds with boundary.
-We also demonstrate via simple examples how our sampling lower bounds could be derived in practice.
+In particular, we show that, with some care, a similar statement as [3, Theorem 3.1] holds for manifolds with boundary.
+We also demonstrate via simple examples how our sampling lower bounds could be derived in practice (Section 5).

-The main result of this paper, Theorem 3.1, is proved by following the framework of [21].
+The main result of this paper, Theorem 3.1, is proved by following the framework of [3].
 First, we prove that the offset of data points deformation retracts to the manifold if the sample is sufficiently dense with respect to the local feature size of the manifold and the radius of the offset (Theorem 3.2).
 Second, we show that such density is achieved with high confidence when the data points are sufficiently abundant (Theorem 3.3).
-However, our proof in detail is very different from that of [21]: particular efforts have been made to overcome the complexity caused by the boundary.
-When a data point is near or on the boundary, the local geometry around it is more complicated, and the original ways [21] of performing deformation retract and estimating distances and volumes no longer work.
-We found that, through our arguments, such issues can be resolved by imposing concise and reasonable requirements regarding the minimum local feature size of both the manifold and its boundary and the (local) projection of the manifold to its tangent spaces (see Condition (2.1) and (2.2)).
+However, our proof in detail is very different from that of [3]: particular efforts have been made to overcome the complexity caused by the boundary.
+When a data point is near or on the boundary, the local geometry around it is more complicated, and the original ways [3] of performing deformation retract and estimating distances and volumes no longer work.
+We found that, through our arguments, such issues can be resolved by imposing concise and reasonable requirements regarding the minimum local feature size of both the manifold and its boundary and the (local) projection of the manifold to its tangent spaces (see Condition (1) and (2)).